tfkram/csharp-teams-sample-graph/README.md

 You'll need to register an app through the following process:

-1. Sign into the [App Registration Portal](https://apps.dev.microsoft.com) using your personal, work or school account.
+1. Sign into the [Azure portal](https://portal.azure.com) using your personal, work or school account.
 2. Choose 'Add an app'.
 3. Enter a name for the app, and choose 'Create application'.
 4. The registration page displays, listing the properties of your app.